 Corns are naturally solitary reptiles.
-They don’t live in packs, hunt together, sleep together or eat together.
-They don’t need company, and they don’t need friends in the same way that we do.
+They don’t live in packs, hunt together, sleep together, or eat together.
+They don’t need any company, and they don’t need friends in the same way that humans do.

 Imagine if you suddenly had to share your room with a total stranger.
 That’s how your corn snake would feel living with another snake in the same vivarium.
-This is the case for corn snakes, all snakes, and reptiles as a general rule.
+This is the case for all snakes.

 It’s not just a question of what they prefer.
-It’s a question of what will happen if you put two corn snakes in one cage.
+It’s a question of what will happen if you were to put two corn snakes in one cage.